nielsbaloe/vertxui/README.md

 vertx-ui
 ===

-A [Vert.X](http://vertx.io/) pure-Java UI toolkit containing a Fluent HTML (with virtualDOM behind the scenes)), an Eventbus at server and clientside, and automatic browser reloading.
+A [Vert.X](http://vertx.io/) pure-Java toolkit containing a Fluent HTML (with virtualDOM behind the scenes)), an Eventbus at server and clientside, and automatic browser reloading.

 Vertx-ui offers:
 * an EventBus at server and clients in the same language.